 Auburn and Ole Miss is a classic SEC rivalry that rarely disappoints and this year’s meeting shouldn’t be an exception.
 The Tigers have won 32 of the 42 games between the schools and have dominated the series in recent years.

 Secondary Market Cheapest ticket: $140

 The Deep South’s Oldest Rivalry will take place for the 124th time this November with SEC supremacy on the line.
-Georgia has had the upper hand in recent meetings, so Gus Malzahn and his team will definitely have this date circled and underlined on their calendar.
+Georgia has had the upper hand in recent meetings, so Gus Malzahn and his team will have this date circled and underlined on their calendar.